Operationalising the bitter lessons in compute and cleverness

 Pei Wang’s definition of intelligence in his NARS programme (Wang 2022, 1999) proposes that intelligence is the ability of an information-processing system to adapt to its environment while working with insufficient knowledge and resources.
 The “Assumption of Insufficient Knowledge and Resources” (AIKR) is foundational to his notion of intelligence.
 If we had sufficient knowledge and compute, we wouldn’t need intelligence — we’d just look up the answer.
 Intelligence is the phenomenon that arises from doing inference under resource scarcity.

 Wang starts from the other end.
 AIKR says: we never have enough knowledge, we never have enough time, and the problems arrive without warning.
-Intelligence isn’t what remains after we bound an ideal agent; it’s what emerges because the agent was always bounded.
-An AIXI-derived agent degrades from perfection.
-An AIKR agent is designed from the ground up to satisfice — distributing its time–space budget across competing tasks according to their relative priority, where no solution is ever final.1
+Intelligence, in his view, isn’t what remains after we bound an ideal agent; it’s what emerges because the agent was always bounded.
+Where an AIXI-derived agent degrades from perfection, an AIKR agent is designed from the ground up to satisfice.
+It succeeds when it is good at distributing its time–space budget across competing tasks according to their relative priority, where no solution is ever final.
+Wang explicitly acknowledges the lineage to Simon’s bounded rationality but argues AIKR is more concrete and more restrictive.

 2 Rational metareasoning and resource rationality